 What else can I do?

 Be careful.
-Maintain your awareness when walking, and look ahead so that you have time to avoid any hazards that may be in your path.
+Maintain your awareness when cycling, and look ahead so that you have time to avoid any hazards you see in your path.

 Maintain your own property.
 Remember that property owners are responsible for adjacent sidewalks, so if the sidewalk in front of your house is unsafe, you will be responsible to fix the problem.

 The Hazard Report Form is also available in a printable version.
 Once completed, mail or fax to the RTC.